bdzynda2/FIN5350/Final-Essay.md

+Further Thoughts on The Two Cultures
+David Zynda

 Beauty characterized in mathematical expressions should render nothing short of sheer wonder given the nature of the discipline.
 Largely constructed in the realms of often-thought Platonic wonder, the correspondence of theoretical math to the natural world evokes more than a fortuitous and incidental instantiation, but rather seems to approach near truth itself.
 However, the deductive and formal evaluation of one formula via proof to another, no matter the elegance, still falls short of a perfect material match to the outside world.
 Long dictated but yet seemingly poorly understood is the fact that, “all models are wrong, but some are useful"[^1].
 No matter the beauty and creativity expressed step by step through a proof, the marriage of the theoretical domain to that of the physical world remains a daunting task to fully unite.
 There is no doubt, however, that the enormous success characterized by the mathematization of the world over the last few hundred years has brought far more successes than downfalls.

 Isolated, controlled experiments, such as those found in agriculture and biology, no doubt prove useful to the traditional paradigm.
 Moreover, it may even be the case that useful is to weak of a word to use.
 Indeed, it seems as the perfect match: the mathematical partitioning through designs of experiments harbor great insight and power to understand an underlying phenomenon of interest.
 Yet, the situations where such controls and measures can be executed seem rather limited, all else considered.
 Concerning economics, James Buchanan writes, “A market is not competitive by assumption or construction.
 A market becomes competitive, and competitive rules come to be established as institutions emerge to place limits on individual behavior patterns”[^2].
 In such case where it may not be always prudent to assume a certain set of assumptions, the question arises as to how one can best witness this “becoming” that Buchanan speaks of, be it in economics, atmospheric science, or a whole host of others.

  Could the limit be approaching in recognizing the limits of purely theoretical methods and models subject to rigid proofs and constraints?
 Given the rise of advanced computational power, should limiting oneself to a set of prescribed assumptions be the norm instead of the exception?
 Certainly, there is a place and time for all methods.
 Yet, the rise of simulation in place of mathematically elegant optimization should be a force to be reckoned with, especially in the domain of modern statistics and economics.